-While English is the most widely used language for business, academia and tourism, speaking only English is a major disadvantage in today's job market.
+While English is the most widely used language for business, academia and tourism, speaking only English can be a major disadvantage in today's competitive and globalized job market.

-The job market is more competitive and globalized than ever before, and successful candidates must be able to cross cultural and linguistic borders.
-Not only does knowing a second language provide many different cognitive benefits, but it also can help give you the competitive edge needed to get the job, promotion or raise you've always wanted.
+Well, not only does knowing a second language provide many cognitive benefits, but it can also help give you the competitive edge needed to get the job, promotion or raise you've always wanted.
 Employers are looking for well-rounded individuals who are able to cross cultural and linguistic borders - that could be you!

 Not only can learning Chinese give you a serious leg-up in the business world, it's also an extremely impressive language to learn.
 As one of the most difficult languages for English speakers to learn, Mandarin is a seriously challenging and rewarding language that will impress any hiring manager.

-It's no surprise that employers (and European employers in particular) are interested in hiring employees with strong German skills.
+It's no surprise then that employers (and European employers in particular) are interested in hiring people with strong German skills.
 The German language is also the most widely spoken mother tongue among the Western European population, which ensures plenty of opportunities to practice.

-The oil, construction and real estate businesses have led many Arabic executives to become the richest people in the world.
+The oil, construction, and real estate industries have led many Arabic-speaking executives to become the richest people in the world.
 In addition, investments from the Arabic world have played a crucial role in European markets, especially after the debt crisis of 2010.

 Learning Arabic could help provide you with the competitive edge many employers are looking for.
 Much like Mandarin Chinese, it is also one of the most challenging languages for English speakers to learn, which makes it especially impressive and rewarding.